QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 - Current implementation requires importing of public keys to the vault domain.
   This opens up an avenue to attack the gpg running in the backend domain via a hypothetical bug in public key importing code.
-  See ticket [#474] for more details and plans how to get around this problem, as well as the section on [using Split GPG with subkeys] below.
+  See ticket [#474] for more details and plans how to get around this problem, as well as the section on [using Split GPG with subkeys].

 - It doesn't solve the problem of allowing the user to know what is to be signed before the operation gets approved.
   Perhaps the GPG backend domain could start a DisposableVM and have the to-be-signed document displayed there?
 To Be Determined.